Single Supplement: $550.

 October 13: Las Barrancas Grasslands, Tlacotalpan, Transfer to Catemaco

-We will leave early to explore the expansive Las Barrancas grassland/wetland south of Veracruz City, hoping to find Aplomado Falcon, Double-striped Thick-Knee, Yellow-headed Vulture, Snail Kite, Limpkin, American & Pinnated bitterns, Bare-throated Tiger Heron, Common Tody-Flycatcher and other marsh and shrubland birds.
-We shall continue traveling towards southern Veracruz, stopping along the way at Tlacotalpan to do some birding and to have lunch; we will then will continue towards Catemaco, where we will stay overnight at a lakeside hotel (Hotel Playa Azul).
+We will leave early to explore the expansive Las Barrancas grassland/wetland south of Veracruz City, hoping to find Fork-tailed and Scissor-tailed Flycatchers, Limpkin, Aplomado Falcon, Double-striped Thick-Knee, Lesser Yellow-headed Vulture, Snail Kite, American & Pinnated bitterns, Bare-throated Tiger Heron, Common Tody-Flycatcher, Tropical Mockingbird and other wetland/grassland species.
+We shall continue traveling toward southern Veracruz, stopping along the way at Tlacotalpan to do some birding and to have lunch; we will then continue toward Catemaco, staying overnight at a lakeside hotel (Hotel Playa Azul).

-This day will walk inside the rainforest, looking for the endemic Tuxtlas Quail-Dove Tropical Flycatcher, Lesson’s Motmot, Gray-headed Dove, Ant-Tanagers and more.
-This area is located on the slope of an extinct Volcano, and is full of avian diversity in the rainforest.
-This area is known to harbor rare, elusive tropical raptors, such Ornate Hawk-Eagle, Black-Hawk-Eagle and White Hawk.
-After our birding walk, we will have lunch at a local community restaurant before departing to Veracruz City for our last night.
+This day we will walk inside the rainforest, looking for the endemic Tuxtlas Quail-Dove, Tropical Flycatcher, Lesson’s Motmot, Gray-headed Dove, various Ant-Tanagers, toucans, grassquits and more.
+This area is located on the slope of an extinct Volcano and is full of rainforest diversity.
+This area is known to harbor rare, elusive tropical raptors, such Ornate Hawk-Eagle, Barred Forest- Falcon, Black Hawk-Eagle and White Hawk.
+After our birding we will have lunch at a local community restaurant before departing to Veracruz City for our last night.
 Overnight at Hotel Mocambo.